-There’s a clear and direct relationship between economic growth and trucking activity.
+There’s a clear and direct relationship between economic contribution and NZ trucking activity.
 New Zealand research shows that a 1% growth in national output requires around a 1.4% increase in transport services.

 As New Zealand’s economy expands trucks will be needed to keep the country growing.
 The road transport industry in New Zealand has a gross annual turnover of $6 billion, and transports about 70% of New Zealand’s land-based freight measured on a tonne/kilometre basis.